CGWebDev2003/toast-cg/README.md

 # Toast Class Documentation

-The `Toast` class is designed to create Neptune-style toasts, providing a visually appealing way to display messages on a web page.
-This documentation provides an overview of the class, its constructor, and usage examples.
+The `Toast` class allows you to create Neptune-style toasts with configurable options such as icon, message text, style, position, and visibility time.

 ## Class: Toast

 ### Description

-Create a new Neptune Toast with customizable configurations such as icon, message text, style, and position.
+Create a new Neptune Toast with customizable configurations.

 ### Constructor